Resolving the "Hard Problems" of Science

 Academy Delegates pay $256 or 4 payments of $64.
 Already a Delegate?
 Log in.

-Your registration provides you lifetime access to the course lounge where you will find all the course material, additional learning resources and chalkboard where you can add questions and comments and connect with other Delegates participating in this course.
+Your registration provides you lifetime access to the course lounge where you will find all the course material, additional learning resources and a chalkboard where you can add questions and comments and connect with other Delegates participating in this course.

 About William Brown

-William Brown is a biophysicist and research scientist at The Resonance Science Foundation where he performs theoretical development and experimental research to better understand the physics of complex, self-organizing systems, particularly the biological system.
+William Brown is a biophysicist and research scientist at the Resonance Science Foundation where he performs theoretical development and experimental research to better understand the physics of complex, self-organizing systems, particularly the biological system.
 Within the theoretical purview, this has revealed important new insights into the processes of biogenesis, evolution, biological intelligence and consciousness.
-In experimental and applied domains, this has potential applications in new health and wellness technologies, manufacturing, and agriculture.
+In experimental and applied domains, this has potential applications in new health and wellness technologies, manufacturing and agriculture.

-William has worked in numerous laboratories across the country, and has an extensive background in genetic and neurobiological research and theory.
+William has worked in numerous laboratories across the country and has an extensive background in genetic and neurobiological research and theory.
 He has a bachelor of science degree in cellular and molecular biology from Northern Arizona University, where he performed pre- and post-graduate work at the Center for Microbial Genetics and Genomics; and a master of science degree in Applied Recombinant DNA Technology from New York University, where he worked at the NYU Langone Medical Center performing research on epigenetic regulation within the human transcriptome.